sicmx/obp-boostrap-user/README.md

 This is useful for automating deployment of open bank project; can be used to bootstrap an initial user in a controlled way.

-- Uses python 3
-    - If you're on Ubuntu, this might mean you need to use `python3` instead of `python`
-- Boostrap an Open Bank Project user automatically

 ## Run / How to bootstrap an Open Bank Project Deployment